MahmoudSamir1234/Marketing-Guru-Chatbot/README.md

 Encoding is the process of converting categorical variables into numerical values.
 In this project, encoding is done using:

-- **Scikit-learn**: For label encoding and one-hot encoding of categorical features.
+- **Scikit-learn Labelencoder**: For label encoding of categorical features.

 #### Scaling

 Scaling is the process of normalizing the range of independent variables.
 In this project, scaling is performed using:

-- **Scikit-learn**: For standard scaling to ensure all features contribute equally to the model.
+- **Scikit-learn StandardScaler**: For standard scaling to ensure all features contribute equally to the model.

 ### Training the Model